CraftAcademyLabs/ca_course/bdd_with_rails.md

 end
 ```

 Now implement the controller that will serve the `/` route.
-For that we will use a Rails Generator.
+For that, we will use a Rails Generator.

 ```shell
 $ rails generate controller landing index